Heinz Reinefarth: Later war activity

 In November 1944, Reinefarth was given command over the XIV SS Corps on the Upper-Rhine and in December 1944 over the XVIII SS Corps in the central Oder river area.
 Between January and March 1945, he commanded the defence of "Festung Küstrin" (Kostrzyn nad Odrą).
 He declined to defend it to the last man and Hitler found fault with the way he withdrew his troops.
 Himmler, acting on Hitler's order, had Reinefarth arrested at the end of March 1945.
 Later he was sentenced to death by a military court.
 However, the sentence was not carried out, and he continued to command those of his troops that managed to leave the fortress.
-He moved his troops to the west and surrendered to the British.
+He moved his troops to the west and captured by the Americans.

 Postwar

-After World War II, the Polish communist authorities demanded Reinefarth's extradition.
+After World War II, Polish authorities demanded Reinefarth's extradition.
 However, the British and American authorities of occupied West Germany repeatedly refused extraditing him on grounds of security reasons.
-Reinefarth had by then secretly been recruited by the CIC, the Intelligence Service of the US Army, for consultation on Soviet military tactics.
-After Nuremberg trials, he was arrested for war crimes, but the local court in Hamburg released him shortly afterwards on the grounds of lack of evidence.
+Reinefarth had by then secretly been recruited by the Counterintelligence Corps of the United States Army for consultation on Soviet military tactics.
+After the Nuremberg trials he was arrested for war crimes, but a local court in Hamburg released him shortly afterwards on the grounds of lack of evidence.
 Reinefarth went on to live a normal life.
-In December 1951, he was elected mayor of the town of Westerland, the main town on the island of Sylt.
+In December 1951, he was elected mayor of Westerland, the main town on the island of Sylt.
+There, Reinefarth rebuilt the town and turned Westerland into a tourist destination.